In this post, you learn the grinding machine and grinding machine operation, types of grinding wheel and more.

 - Emery and corundum are no longer used in modern grinding wheels.

-- instead, artificially manufactured abrasives are used due to their high purity.
-And they include silicon carbide and aluminium oxide.
+- Instead, artificially manufactured abrasives are used due to their high purity.
+And they include silicon carbide and aluminum oxide.

 - The code for silicon carbide is C.

-- Aluminium oxide abrasive is more suitable for grinding most steels because of its greater toughness to cope with increased grinding resistance offered.
+- Aluminum oxide abrasive is more suitable for grinding most steels because of its greater toughness to cope with the increased grinding resistance offered.

 Selection of Grinding Wheels

 It means choosing the most appropriate wheel for a particular grinding machine operation.
-Wheel selection would depend on what abrasive is required, and characteristic of the wheels and also on operating conditions like a wheel and work speed, type and conditions of machines used.
+Wheel selection would depend on what abrasive is required, and characteristics of the wheels, and also on operating conditions like a wheel and work speed, type, and conditions of machines used.

-Thumb rule is to use a hard wheel for soft material and soft wheel for hard material.
+The thumb rule is to use a hard wheel for soft material and a soft wheel for hard material.
 A hard wheel retains the abrasives as they do not get dulled easily on soft materials.

 Bond refers to the substance of which the matrix of the grinding wheel is made.
 The following bonds are generally used in the manufacture of grinding wheels.
 The bond hardness or grade is usually represented by the letters of the English alphabet.

 A represents the very soft grade, while Z is very hard M and N represent medium grade hardness.